scilla/piscine-42Roma-Luiss/README.md

 - some of these modules may not have been updated to the definitive version
 - all .c files definetly won't pass last Norminette version
-- if you can't figure this stuff up on your own you should probably rethink your life choises
+- if you can't figure this stuff out on your own you should probably rethink your life choises

 ![alt](https://i.kym-cdn.com/photos/images/newsfeed/001/450/446/573.jpg)